-This activity is complete.
-Crash timeliness measure is now 'green' (95%).
+This activity is and has been complete.
+Crash timeliness measure has been "green" for quite some time, but needs constant supervision.
 ConnDOT is performing nightly uploads of reportable CMV crashes.
 CVSD has access to electronically view crash reports.
 CVSD uses this functionality to verify crash reports as needed and correct any errors or omissions that may have occurred from the electronic upload of the crash data.
 All FMCSA MMUCC fields are being electronically uploaded.